wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-07  Strixhaven Year Four.md

 	- DC 15: *“The Blood Avatar walks where the Weave is weakest.”*
 	- DC 18: *“The Library is more than a vault — it is a Nexus.”* (Implying the Biblioplex's importance)
 	- DC 20: *“The Great Convergence — when the Snarl is unbound, the world’s mana shall coalesce into the hands of the worthy.”*
 - Malakar is here, digging through rubble and ancient treasures, seemingly looking for a particular artifact.
-When the players arrive, he finds it, and uses his magic to teleport away (probably monologuing first) - replacing himself with a daemogoth.
+When the players arrive, he finds it, and uses his magic to teleport away (monologuing first) - replacing himself with a daemogoth.
+Instead of teleporting with a generic effect, Malakar tears open a swirling red portal that visibly shows the Biblioplex in the background (with a successful DC 15 Perception check).
+	- “Ah… so you finally caught up.
+You’re too late, of course.
+The real work begins elsewhere.”
+	- “The Snarl has slumbered for too long.
+I will shape it to my will and transcend the gods themselves.”
+	- “Run along, little students.
+Go back to your lectures.
+I have history to rewrite.”
+	- “You have failed before you even knew the game was being played.”
-- Once the daemogoth is destroyed, the players should return to The Biblioplex where Malakar teleported to.
+- Once the daemogoth is destroyed, the players should return to The Biblioplex where Malakar teleported to (as clued by the inscriptions, scraps, and monologue).

 `encounter: 1: daemogoth`

-#### Hunting Down Malakar
+#### Standoff with Malakar

-###### Finding Malakar
+###### Back to Strixhaven
  - [ ]
--
+- As the players set foot back on their campus, they immediately see that all of their friends and fellow students are engaged in combat with a variety of Oriq members - everything from mage hunters to Oriq blood mages.
+But they seem to have things under control, and the more pressing matter seems to be the bright glowing magic emerging from the center of the Biblioplex.

-###### Standoff
+###### The Biblioplex
  - [ ]
-* The assault on Strixhaven became the perfect misdirection for Malakar's true goals.
-During the ensuing chaos, he entered the Biblioplex and descended into the Hall of Oracles to harness the power of the Strixhaven Snarl, a maelstrom of power left behind from the creation of the world.
+* The assault on Strixhaven was the perfect misdirection for Malakar's true goals.
+During the ensuing chaos, he entered the Biblioplex and entered the Hall of Oracles to harness the power of the Strixhaven Snarl, a maelstrom of power left behind from the creation of the world.
 * The party likely tries to intervene (or if not then one of the professors can), but are transported away the instant they get close to the Snarl.
 * They land somewhere in Khorvaire, accompanied by a professor (and/or other NPCs) who was trying to help, and who can direct them to the other magical schools of Eberron so they can learn more about the nature of magic and how to take on the BBEG.